-The first month of the year in New Orleans is a great time to visit: There's still a festive air lingering from the holidays, but the city isn't yet overcrowded with tourists visiting for Mardi Gras, which means that hotel rates and other attractions aren't as busy.
+The first month of the year in New Orleans is a great time to visit: There's still a festive air lingering from the holidays, but the city isn't yet overcrowded with tourists visiting for Mardi Gras, which means that hotels and other attractions aren't as busy.
 Don't think the town is boring though—January has plenty of sporting events, art fairs, and Mardi Gras-kickoffs to keep you entertained.
 Plus, the mild temperatures make it an excellent month for spending time outside.

 New Orleans Weather in January